 • The Police with large units in the field;

 • Participation in the organization and securing of traffic for the benefit of the units involved.

-The Royal Gendarmerie is present on the national territory through its main subdivisions; the territorial and mobile units, whose action is reinforced by the Air and Maritime Gendarmerie and specialized units.
+The Gendarmerie Royale is present on the national territory through its main subdivisions; the territorial and mobile units, whose action is reinforced by the Air and Maritime Gendarmerie and specialized units.